csira/wallace/README.rst

 =======

 Wallace is a Python API for modeling data.
-Use it to construct, manage, and manipulate domain models consistently for the PostgreSQL_ (psycopg_), Redis_ (redispy_), and MongoDB_ (pymongo_) database adaptors, without abstracting away performance considerations or making assumptions about underlying data storage.
+Use it to construct, manage, and manipulate domain models for the PostgreSQL_ (psycopg_), Redis_ (redispy_), and MongoDB_ (pymongo_) database
+adaptors.
-It was designed to sit in the space between direct database access and industrial strength ORMs.
+It was designed to sit in the space between direct database access and industrial strength ORMs, without abstracting away performance considerations or making assumptions about underlying data storage.

 **Please note:** version 0.9.* is a breaking change, freeze 0.0.9 in your pip reqs file if your code relies on it. ``wallace==0.0.9``